animeshxd/pyromongo/README.md

 # pyromongo
 ## INTRODUCTION
-Persistent Session Storage for Pyrogram with MongoDB
+Persistent Session Storage for Pyrogram and its forks with MongoDB

 ```python
 from pyrogram.client import Client